tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_1.md

 I gently touch her arm.
 “So, how are you holding up?”
 I ask in a soft voice, leaning closer so as to keep the conversation private amidst the bustle of the celebration.

 She offers a small, tight-lipped smile, a reflexive gesture that doesn’t reach her eyes.
 “Oh, you know, I’m doing...”
 Her voice trails off, her gaze drifting to where her kids had disappeared.
-“I’m managing.”—
+“I’m managing.”

+"Do you want to talk about it?"
+I ask gently.

+"Not right now," she murmurs, her gaze distant.

+“Not right now,” she replies, her voice a whispered sigh.

+—

 After dinner, with stomachs filled and hearts warmed by food and familial laughter, Reine and I make our way to the kitchen to help clean up.
 The counters are littered with dirty dishes, remnants of the sumptuous feast we all enjoyed.
 The sink’s faucet runs in a steady stream as we rinse and stack the dishes for washing, working in comfortable silence as the sounds of the celebration continue in the other rooms.